Where are they now? The 13 players to score on England debuts since 2000

 Like Jeffers, Nugent can be pretty satisfied with his one-cap-one-goal England record, and the striker is still going today at Tranmere Rovers.

 Another player with a 100% goalscoring record for England, Caulker displayed the type of form which made Liverpool sign the defender as an auxiliary striker in a friendly defeat to Sweden in 2012.

 Sadly for the then-Spurs defender, Zlatan Ibrahimovic slightly stole the show with all four of Sweden’s goals, including *that* overhead kick.

 Caulker’s career is a cautionary tale, with the 29-year-old, who is now playing in Turkey for Alanyaspor, having spoken out about his problems with gambling, addiction and depression.

 Remember when Townsend was actually kind of alright for England?
 That seems quite a long time ago now, but it’s worth noting he used his displays for the Three Lions to fuel a beef with Paul Merson.

 — Andros Townsend (@andros_townsend) March 31, 2015

 “If that’s the only moment I’m going to have in an England shirt – hopefully not – I couldn’t have wished for it to have been any better.”

-If you’re going to score on your England debut, doing it with your first touch to prompt a flurry of stories about how you used to work in a beetroot factory is a pretty good way to go.
+If you’re going to score on your England debut, against Scotland of all teams, doing it with your first touch to prompt a flurry of stories about how you used to work in a beetroot factory is a pretty good way to go.